haziqj/sm4290/README.md

 | 5      | 1045-1105 | Akira Student 3         |                                                                                   |
 | 6      | 1110-1130 | 16B2153 Siti Nurfarhana | The statistical investigation on the possible factors of crime in London boroughs |
 | 7      | 1135-1155 | Akira Student 4         |                                                                                   |

+## Instructions to students

+- Please ensure that you have good internet connectivity and a quiet space to do the presentations.
+- Prepare your powerpoint / PDF slides that you are presenting.
+The host will give you presenter access so you can share your slides with everyone.
+If you have not used Zoom before, then please practice it beforehand (with your friends, perhaps).
+- Please join the Zoom meeting at least **one slot** before your scheduled slot.
+- You do not have to use the camera, but it would be nice if you did.
+It would be nice to see a human face while the presentation is going on!
+- You are encouraged to sit in for your friends' presentations.
+It's a good opportunity to learn about each other's topics and also presentation skills.
+Plus, you should give each other encouragement to do public speaking.